kube-reporting/metering-operator/Documentation/metering-architecture.md

 - Retrieve the `ReportGenerationQuery` for the Report.
 - For each `ReportGenerationQuery` from the `spec.reportQueries` and `spec.dynamicReportQueries` fields, retrieve them, and then do the same for each of those queries until we have all the required `ReportGenerationQueries`
-- Validate the `ReportDataSources` that each query depends on has it's table created.
+- Validate the `ReportDataSources` that each query depends on has its table created.
 - Update the Report status to indicate we're beginning to generate the report.
 - Evaluate the `ReportGenerationQuery` template, passing the StartPeriod & EndPeriod into the template context.
 - Create a database table using Hive named after the Report This table is either configured to use HDFS or S3 based on the Report's StorageLocation.